ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 # Secondary indexes

-[An index](https://en.wikipedia.org/wiki/Database_index) is an auxiliary data structure that lets you find data that meets certain criteria in a database, without having to search every row in a DB table, as well as obtain sorted samples without performing actual sorting that requires processing a complete set of all sorted data.
+[An index]{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/Индекс_(базы_данных)){% endif %}{% if lang == "en" %}(https://en.wikipedia.org/wiki/Database_index){% endif %} is an auxiliary data structure that lets you find data that meets certain criteria in a database, without having to search every row in a DB table, as well as obtain sorted samples without performing actual sorting that requires processing a complete set of all sorted data.

 Data in YDB tables is always indexed by primary key.
 This means that fetching any record from a table with the specified values of primary key fields will always take the minimum fixed time, regardless of the total number of records in the table.
 A primary key index also lets you get any consecutive range of records in ascending or descending order of primary key values.
 The execution time of this operation will only depend on the number of records received, regardless of the total number of records in the table.